Integer versions of Yang-Mills theory: Conclusion

-The relationship between the group \emph{elements} that parametrise $3+6+6$ and the group \emph{representations} that parametrise $3+3+4+5$ is very complicated.
 In particular, to see the relationship it is necessary to break the symmetry and mix the effective fields $3+3+4+5$ together in complicated ways in order to obtain the fundamental quantum fields in $3+6+6$.
 All this symmetry-breaking and mixing has nothing whatever to do with the fundamental theory, and has only to do with our choice of effective field theories.
-Mainstream opinion is that our effective field theories are fundamental, but by examining the data, I provide evidence that they are not, and that we have a lot more choice than is generally realised, for parameters to use in constructing effective field theories.
+Mainstream opinion is that our effective field theories are fundamental, but by examining the data, I provide evidence that they may not be, and that we may have a lot more choice than is generally realised, for parameters to use in constructing effective field theories.
+Chief amongst these choices is our choice of the concept of mass, specifically our choice to identify the Einstein mass with the Dirac mass.

+Finally, let me remark that this work does not solve the mathematical Yang--Mills mass gap problem as described in detail in \cite{Clay}.
+It does however potentially solve the underlying physical problem, by modelling the discrete nature of mass.
+As such, it may render any potential solution of the Clay Millennium problem largely irrelevant for the understanding of the physical universe.